Family-friendly activities in Newark

 For more information about visiting Dawes Arboretum, check out my post The Dazzling Dawes Arboretum in Newark, Ohio.

-The Works is also home to an Interurban Railway Car, housed in its own building in our courtyard.
+The Works is also home to an Interurban Railway Car, housed in its own building in the courtyard.
 It was constructed in Newark and used for mass transportation in the early 1900s.
 Outside the museum is the Interurban Mural, which captures the nostalgia of this unique transportation.

 Newark Earthworks

 The Octagon Earthwork is on the grounds of the Moundbuilders Country Club.
-While this is a private golf course, visitors to the octagon earthworks can access this overlook any time of the year (just watch for flying golf balls).
+While this is a private golf course, visitors to the Octagon Earthworks can access this overlook any time of the year (just watch for flying golf balls).
 The entire grounds are only open to the public four times per year (see the above link for details).

 The Great Circle Earthwork is nearly 12,000 feet in diameter.
 Taking up a vast area, it’s hard to see one side of the circle from the other!
-Not only are the mounds almost 8 feet high, but there is also an interior moat that’s over 5 feet deep.
+Not only are the mounds almost 8 feet high but there is also an interior moat that’s over 5 feet deep.
 It’s believed that this large circle was used for ceremonial purposes.
 The Great Circle is open every day from dawn until dusk.
 The Museum is currently closed.

 National Heisey Glass Museum